 - Black Strap Molasses: You’ll find black strap molasses in the baking department.
 It’s processed differently than regular molasses.
 It’s more dense, thicker and a carries a somewhat bitter flavor.

-- 2. In a small bowl, sprinkle the yeast over the lukewarm water and let stand to dissolve.
+- Step 2: In a small bowl, sprinkle the yeast over the lukewarm water and let stand to dissolve.
 5 – 10 minutes.

-- 3. Add the yeast, molasses and salt to the oatmeal mixture and stir well.
+- Step 3.
+Add the yeast, molasses and salt to the oatmeal mixture and stir well.

 Expert Tips and FAQ’s